Why backup your iPhone?

 - Connect your iPhone.

-iTunes backups contain most of your device's content as detailed by Apple, except data synced by iTunes, like imported music, videos, books, and photos.
+Backups made in iTunes or the Apple Devices app contain most of your device's content as detailed by Apple.
+Data that is not saved includes data synced by iTunes (like imported music, videos and books) and content synced with iCloud (like iCloud Photos).
 This data can be selectively saved by to your computer as described in the previous section.

-Extra: Find out where does iTunes store your backups.
+Extra: Find out where iTunes stores your backups.

 4. Backup using Finder on macOS Catalina and higher

 Our final method covers those of you who are using macOS Catalina, Big Sur, Monterey, Ventura, Sonoma or Sequoia.
-As you may have noticed, iTunes has now been replaced with the Music app on systems running Catalina and newer macOS versions.
+As you may have noticed, iTunes has now been replaced with the Music app on systems running macOS Catalina and newer.
 As such, the steps to back up your iPhone have changed slightly.

 Rather than using iTunes to back up your iPhone, you'll now need to use the Finder app.
 Here's how it's done: